sammonsjl/kubernetes-the-hard-way/docs/07-bootstrapping-etcd.md

 List the etcd cluster members.

-After running the above commands on both controlplane nodes, run the following on either or both of `controlplane01` and `controlplane02`
+After running the above commands on both controlplane nodes, run the following on each controller node: `controlplane01`, `controlplane02` and `controlplane03`.

 ```bash
 sudo ETCDCTL_API=3 etcdctl member list \